SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - How do you control different environments in tfvars method ? using "startswith" function ?
 - We create different buckets and dynamodb tables for dev & prod in tfvars method.
 - And also we create different folders for Dev & Prod in VS.
 - Can we use one bucket for both Dev and Prod in tfvars method ?
+YES!
 - So create 2 Buckets & 2 Dynamodb tables in aws console in tfvars method ?
 - You need to initialize Dev backend while "terraform init" and same for Prod also.
 - When you are switching from one env to another env, you must reinitialize it.